P6-fda-001: Using Primavera p6 for schedule forensic delay analysis

 Deliver effective presentations of Delay Analysis outcomes in P6

-Prerequisite: Knowledge of and practical experience with scheduling in P6 is required, and/or past attendance at Introduction to P6 course, P6-001.
+Prerequisite: Proficient experience with scheduling in P6 is required, and/or past attendance at Introduction to P6 course, P6-001.

 Delegate Profile: P6 Planners, and Schedulers